zkonduit/ezkl-docs/Verifying_On-Chain.md

 icon: workflow
 order: 7
 ---
-#### verifying with the EVM ◊
+#### Verifying with the EVM ◊

-Verification can also be run with an EVM verifier.
-This can be done by generating a verifier smart contract after performing setup.
+To verify on-chain, generate a verifier smart contract after performing setup.

 You can use the example from Commands, or create it by copying over a network and input file (assuming the ezkl repo is in your home directory):
 ```bash